emilioziniades/pi-speaker/README.md

 ## Instructions

-These instructions assume that 1) You have a working install of Raspberry Pi OS and 2) You have installed git.
+These instructions assume that 1) you already have a working install of Raspberry Pi OS and 2) you have installed git.

-First, clone the repo.
+First, clone the repository.

 ```console
 pi@raspberrypi:~$ git clone https://github.com/emilioziniades/pi-speaker